 (Pre the 2009 digital switchover the transmission power was only 1kW for MUXES 1 to 4, and 250W for MUXES 5 & 6)

-There is one ”Local” channel allocated to Moel, CH27, which is for a local TV channel for Mold (and this will not change at the 700MHz clearance).
+There is one ”Local” channel allocated to Moel, CH27, which is for a local TV channel for Mold.
 Technically CH27 is outside the B group but all decent B group aerials should still be working reasonably well down there.
 This may not apply to some cheap crappy B group Contract aerials

 For Moel Y Parc we recommend the DM log or Yagi10K for strong signal areas, the Log36 or Yagi18K for medium signal areas, the Yagi18B for outdoor installs in poor signal areas, the XB10B for loft installations in poor signal areas, and the XB16B for those with the most marginal signals.
 Unless you have a massive loft we’d normally recommend an XB10B for loft installs (over an XB16) due to smaller size of the former aerial.
 The dimensions and test performance of the aerials can be found on the relevant buy pages.